fredr11/NDIS-Project_SQL-PowerBI/README.md

 - Which participant groups receive the highest average funding allocations?
 - How does funding vary across age groups, disability types, and regions?
-- Are funding patterns consistent across Australia?
+- Are funding patterns consistent across Western Australia?

 ### Geographic Analysis